valderman/selda/README.md

 --------------

 Data insertion is done in batches.
-To insert a batch of rows, pass a list of rows where each row is an extensible tuple matching the type of the table.
+To insert a batch of rows, pass a list of rows where each row is an inductive tuple matching the type of the table.
 Optional values are encoded as `Maybe` values.

 ```